How to have a conversation?

 Well, I could give you some ‘rules’ for conversation.
 In 1975 the philosopher Paul Grice proposed the cooperative principle, which had 4 rules, or maxims:

-Maxim of quality
+1. Maxim of quality

 Try to make your contribution one that is true.

-Maxim of quantity
+2. Maxim of quantity

 Make your contribution as informative as is required.

-Maxim of relation
+3. Maxim of relation

 Be relevant.

-Maxim of manner
+4. Maxim of manner

 Be perspicuous and avoid ambiguity.

 So there it is!
 The ‘secret’ to good conversation.
 But I want to go deeper and understand what it really means to communicate with other people.
-To do that we need to play a game.
+To do that we need to play a game: The game of connect four.

-But I can’t give you a copy of these rules because this is my only copy.
 You’re going to have to learn the rules, and then pass them on to anyone else you want to play with.
 How difficult do you think that would be?
-How many times would I have to repeat the rules to you?
-How many times would you have to repeat them to other people?
+How many times would I have to repeat the rules to you, and then you to other people?

 Ok, so what does any of this have to do with language, and conversation?
 Well, this simple metaphor explains a language paradox: languages that have a big population tend to have simple grammar, and a big vocabulary.
 And languages that have a small population tend to have complex grammar and a small vocabulary.
-Just like the rules for this game.
-Me and my friends can create complex rules and pass them around easily, but creating complex rules and passing them between millions of people is, really difficult.

-In 2018 researchers modeled this behaviour in a computer and showed that when a population of speakers reaches only 100 people, really complex rules completely disappear.
+In 2018 researchers modeled this behaviour in a computer and showed that when a population of speakers reaches only 100 people, really complex grammar rules completely disappear.

 OK, so again, what does any of this have to do with conversation?

-It tells us something very fundamental about how language works.
-Language only receives meaning from contact with other people.
-Language is ALWAYS a social activity.
 Even if you are writing on your own, or reading on your own, or listening on your own, the meaning always comes from millions of people agreeing on the same meaning.

 You can’t hide behind your workbooks, and your exams, and your apps.
 If you are not being social then you are not really using language.